ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 ## Installation

-First, make sure that your Mac, Linux, or Windows computer has Python ([https://www.python.org](https://www.python.org)) - but NOT version 3.x of Python - version 2.7 is best (note that Python v3 is really a quite different language from v2, and not backwards-compatible with v2), installed
+First, make sure that your Mac, Linux, or Windows computer has Python ([https://www.python.org](https://www.python.org)) - but NOT version 3.x of Python - version 2.7 is best (note that Python v3 is really a quite different language from Python v2, and not backwards-compatible with v2), installed
 (and if not, then please install Python v2.7, using the instructions on the Python website.
 Install pip, if asked, during the Python installation.) <br>

 Then additionally, for the specific case of Windows machines (but this is not necessary on Mac or Linux),